-- NOTE: If you add a VM to the Backup Selection Set after the initial Full Backup or any subsequent Incremental Backup, the plug-in does the following: - · Creates a Full Backup of the new VM if you run an Incremental Backup. - Runs subsequent Incremental Backups of the new VM as Incremental Backups if RCT is supported for the VM disks.
+- i NOTE: If you add a VM to the Backup Selection Set after the initial Full Backup or any subsequent Incremental or Differential Backup, the plug-in does the following: - Creates a Full Backup of the new VM if you run an Incremental or Differential Backup. - For subsequent Differential Backups, runs a Full Backup of the new VM if RCT is supported for the VM disks. - For subsequent Incremental Backups, runs an Incremental Backup of the new VM if RCT is supported for the VM disks.